perkolatoriji/vagrant/README.md

   8.- the infrastructure must be inmutable, and recorded in git, IaC - Infrastructure as Code.

   9.- the infrastructure will be documented using diagrams, DaC - Documentation as Code.
+The infra's diagram auto-generated, will be included in the web site.

   10.- The repo is security scanned by GitGuard, to intercept leaked secrets: users, passwords and keys.

   11.- the infra contains prometheus & grafana for auto-monitoring, however we will compare it against SaaS offerings, like Datadog, by using it's 14-day free trial period.
-       To accomplish this setup, we will use ansible playbooks that can be run after vagrant deployment from the ansible master node.
+       To accomplish this setup, we will use ansible playbooks that can be run after vagrant deployment from the ansible master node (prom1).

+  12.- there are some bash administration scripts, defined in files/scripts.
+It's usage will be described in the projetc's README file.

 #